Gary Lineker bids teary goodbye to ‘utterly joyous’ Match Of The Day

 In the video montage, Shearer said: “Gary, you’ve been a great friend.
 You are a great friend.
 You’ve been amazing to me, and you’ve been unbelievable to Match Of The Day.
 So whatever you choose to do on Saturdays, good luck, and we’ll miss you.”

-There were also words from Liverpool captain Virgil Van Dijk, Manchester City manager Pep Guardiola and former Leicester manager Claudio Ranieri and former team-mates Alan Smith, Paul Gascoigne and Peter Shilton, as well as Lineker’s sons.
+There were also words from Liverpool captain Virgil Van Dijk, Manchester City manager Pep Guardiola and former Leicester manager Claudio Ranieri and former team-mates Alan Smith, Paul Gascoigne and Peter Shilton, as well as Lineker’s sons George, Harry, Tobias and Angus.

+They also showed a clip of Italian tenor Andrea Bocelli singing Nessun Dorma at Leicester’s title celebrations in 2016, with old footage showing Lineker emotional as he watched the performance.

+Bocelli was among the people leaving a farewell message for Lineker before he was shown playing out the show.

 He wore white and blue Leicester shorts for the first 30 minutes of the show, then appeared back on screen fully dressed.